MicicFilip/ASP.NET-Web-App/README.md

 ##Installation##
 Load database from dbDump, using mysqlworkbench and SQL Server.
 Set the connection string for database in web.config.
-For database:
+For database: username is root, password is root
-1)username: root
-2)password: root

 Configure your server accordingly